flavienbwk/book-devops/eng/README.md

 This practice is a win-win for everyone: clients experience shorter delivery times, end-users get a tool that better fits their needs, the industrial partner sees the potential for renewed contracts with satisfied clients, and taxpayers get value for their money.
 Overall, everyone saves time, is pleased with the outcomes, and feels more engaged in every interaction.

-# Measuring the Success of Your Transformation
+# Measuring the success of your transformation

 It is crucial to measure the efforts you invest in your initiative.
 This allows for a factual assessment of the effectiveness of your decision-making.
 Of course, initially, it's not uncommon to witness a degradation in performance since you are altering routines, meaning the organization's equilibrium.
-If you notice a decline in the metrics over time, you know you need to adopt a different strategy to reverse the trend (see chapter "[Knowing When to Innovate and When to Stop](#knowing-when-to-innovate-and-when-to-stop)").
+If you notice a decline in the metrics over time, you know you need to adopt a different strategy to reverse the trend (see chapter "[Knowing when to innovate and when to stop](#knowing-when-to-innovate-and-when-to-stop)").

 According to research, an organization's technical maturity can quadruple its team's performance[^DORATechnicalCapabilities].
 Let's explore some indicators used in the industry.
 These indicators are frequently debated but still seem to be the widely accepted reference.